 So before you decide to not actually read this post at all because you’re imagining hugging a fish when you go to sleep and having it die in your arms, I am not suggesting that you actually sleep in a bed with a fish, only that you may sleep near your fish tank.
-There is something so very calming about listening to the gentle murmur of a filter (unlike having to call a roof repair service), and basking in the low light of the tank as you fall asleep.
+There is something so very calming about listening to the gentle murmur of a filter, unlike having to call Fayetteville roof repair services and basking in the low light of the tank as you fall asleep.
 Especially if you have an expensive light on which you can change the colours around and turn it kind of a moonlight blue.

 I know that some people don’t like fish; some people think that fish are boring.
 But I wholeheartedly disagree with that opinion.
 I could sit for ages watching the fish that we have in our tanks at home.
 They each have their own little tendencies, depending on breed and even on the personality of each fish.
 I can imagine that people might argue that fish do not have individual “personalities,” per se, but rather habits, and I say fine, call it what you want.
 I like to think that they have personalities.
 Anyway, once you learn the tendencies, or whatever you want to call it, of each fish, it becomes even more enjoyable to watch them swim around and do their thing.